znkaihuang/l-essayer/README.md

 Some more advanced improvements are taken into consideration but not implement yet.

 - [ ] The user-customized glossary only allows user to add nouns while verbs, adjectives, adverbs, etc., are not supported.
-- [ ] The system contains a spelling quiz.
+- [ ] The system only contains a spelling quiz.
 This is too limited.
 Grammar quiz, semantic quiz, etc., can more enrich this system.
 - [ ] ...

 Some codes need to be refactored.
 For example, one can find many JSP scriplets in the .jsp files.
 It is not a wise choice to

 use scriplets and should have other better replacement, like JSTL.
 Look forward to refactors and improvements in the futre.

 ## Sources